FIRESIDE No. 17 with Bob Gaines

 This being the backdrop and context, then, I offer FIRESIDE No. 17 with Bob Gaines as our finale and last hurrah (presented in the spirit of Paul Harvey's "the Rest of the Story"), primarily opening wide the curtains to Bob's personal and professional journeys (remarkable on their own merits), and secondarily to his exceptional, front-row seat to son Chip's impacts on business, popular culture and, increasingly, altruistic causes and philanthropic endeavors.

-My 2-hour interview with Bob is presented in three parts.
-Part 1: The Formative Years, Part 2: Career, and Part 3: Magnolia Fever & The Fixer Upper Phenomenon.
-(I strongly suggest starting with Part 1, as succeeding parts build upon and reference those preceding.)
+My 2-hour interview with Bob is presented in three parts in two formats.
+(Whichever medium you choose—audio or video—I suggest starting at the beginning, with Part 1, as succeeding parts build upon and reference those preceding.)

 My hope and belief is that Bob's life experiences and powerful words will be an inspiration to you and your family in the coming year—whatever your role or situation—as we each endeavor to build better lives (often against great odds of our own) and to more positively impact the lives of those around us.